OmarElSiwy/uwAPI.go/README.md

     "github.com/OmarElSiwy/uwAPI.go"
 )

+apiKey  = "" // FILL THIS IN USING YOUR OWN API KEY

 func main() {
     // Get class schedules for a specific term termCode := "1209" // Example term code